 Can you feel it in the air?
 Perhaps not yet, but it’s coming.
 You’ll feel a slight whisper of a chilly breeze, and you’ll want to layer up.
-That is, it’s time to rouse your sweaters from their long spring and summer slumber in preparation for fall and winter — and pick up a few more trusty staples.
+Yup, it’s time to rouse your sweaters from their long spring and summer slumber.
 Sure, you’ve probably kept a lightweight layer on hand for unexpectedly cool summer nights, but this season’s best sweaters for men are a whole different ballgame.

-There’s enough men’s sweater variety out there to make your head spin, but your best bet is a sweater that has versatility, warmth, and style points.
-That is, you want a sweater that you can wear just as easily around the house as you can at the office or apple picking with the family.
-Look for fabric blends like cotton and cashmere, or else trusty, cozy-yet-moisture-wicking merino wool.
-A few styles in particular, like the office-ready V-neck sweater or the always-classic crewneck sweater, are going to serve you handily when temperatures plummet.
+There’s enough men’s sweater variety out there to make your head spin.
+But you want a sweater that you can wear just as easily around the house as you can at the office or apple picking with the family.
+Look for fabric blends like cotton and cashmere.
+Trusty, cozy-yet-moisture-wicking merino wool, is also great.
+A few styles in particular, like the office-ready v-neck sweater or the always-classic crewneck, are going to serve you handily when temperatures plummet.
 If retro style is more your thing, cardigans and thick-knit fisherman sweaters are also up for grabs.
-However you choose to layer this fall, there’s a stylish sweater out there for you.
+However you choose to layer, there’s a stylish sweater out there for you.
 Start with our choice recommendations right now, before you feel that fall breezy roll into town.

 When planning out office ensembles for the colder months, perhaps you prefer an extra layer over your dress shirt-and-tie combo.
 It’s hard to go wrong with the crisp V-neck sweater, which showcases both shirt and neckwear handily.
 The blend of cotton and cashmere makes this sweater durable yet remarkably soft, while the rich shade of Burgundy is a great flex for Autumn.